Carchemish: Early Bronze IIIB

 In the late Early Bronze, cist tombs dating to around 2400 BC have been found.

 Early Bronze IVA

 The city is mentioned in documents found in the Ebla archives of the 3rd millennium BC.

 Middle Bronze

 Middle Bronze IIA

 According to documents from the archives of Mari and Alalakh, dated from c.
 1770s-1760s BC and contemporary with king Zimri-Lim of Mari.
 Carchemish was ruled by a king named Aplahanda, followed by his son, Yatar-Ami, and was an important center of timber trade.
-It had treaty relationships with Ugarit and Mitanni (Hanilgalbat).
+It had treaty relationships with Ugarit and Mitanni (also known as Hanilgalbat).
 Another ruler of Carchemish in that period was Iahdun-Lim.
 In ancient times, the city commanded the main ford in the region across the Euphrates, a situation which must have contributed greatly to its historical and strategic importance.
 After about 1745 BC, and the reign of Yahdul-Lim, not much is further known about Carchemish.